appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Send-Filepicker-Data-with-API-Requests.md

 :::tip
-If you intend to upload files of significant size, adjust the timeout settings in the API configuration.
+If you want to upload files of significant size, adjust the [Query timeout](/connect-data/reference/query-settings#query-timeout) settings in the API configuration.
 :::